spacefreak86/pyquarantine-milter/README.md

 * **envelope_from**
   Envelope-From address.
 * **from_header**
   Value of the From header.
+You may use the template variable **{FROM}**.
 * **subject**
-  Subject of the notification.
+  Subject of the notification e-mail.
+You  may use the template variable **{SUBJECT}**.
 * **template**
-  Notification template.
+  Path to the HTML template.
+* **strip_imgs** (optional, default: false)
+  Strip images from e-mail.
+This option superseeds **repl_img**.
 * **repl_img** (optional)
-  Replacement image used to replace all images in the e-mail body.
+  Image used to replace all images in the e-mail HTML part.
 * **embed_imgs** (optional)
   List of images to embed into the notification e-mail.
+The Content-ID of each image will be set to the filename, so you can reference it from the e-mail template.

 ### Whitelist types
 Available whitelist types: